Virginia Creeper – Parthenocissus Quinquefolia: Edible & Medicinal Uses of the American Ivy

 Beaked Hazel – Corylus Cornuta

-In Chippewa, one word for hazel is bagan‘, which means nuts, burs or wood.
-Beaked hazel or hazelnut is our local edible and medicinal filbert.
+Beaked hazel (Corylus cornuta) or hazelnut is our local edible and medicinal filbert.
 And it can be used just the same as the store bought one!
 Like many related (and similarly leaved) trees and shrubs, you’ll find them most along the edges.
-If …
+If you’re lucky, they’ll have their beaked fruits making their identity clear.
+Its …

 Read more